Logan Rock: Story of the rock

 After months of effort, at 4.20pm on Tuesday, 2 November 1824, in front of thousands of spectators and with the help of more than sixty men and block and tackle, the Logan Rock was finally repositioned and returned to "rocking condition" (Michell 1974).
 Apparently the total final cost of this enterprise was £130 8s 6d.
 A copy of the original receipt for this expenditure can be found today in The Logan Rock public house in Treen.
 However, it is not clear how much of the remaining £105 Goldsmith had to make up out of his own pocket.

 For some time after, the rock was kept chained and padlocked, but eventually these restrictions were removed, and the rock was set free.
 Tourism declined and this was blamed on the condition of Logan Rock.
 For a while, Treen was nicknamed 'Goldsmith's Deserted Village.
 The anchor holes used to haul the huge rock back into place are still visible in the surrounding rocks.
 However, it apparently no longer vibrates or "logs" as easily as it did before.
 Francis Kilvert on his visit on 27 July 1870:

 Nonetheless, local historian Craig Weatherhill asserts that a series of rhythmic heaves against the south-western corner of the rock will set it moving, after which, the motion can be kept going with the efforts of one hand.
 He also mentions another smaller logan on the headland, the Lady Logan Rock, which legend tells is a giantess petrified by curses from the dying husband she had just murdered.

 On an 1879 visit, Alfred Phillips of Kilburn, found that he ″ ... was able to shake with little difficulty″.

 Popular culture

 In one of her last works, a biography of her childhood, Virginia Woolf mentions visiting Logan rock with her father and setting it rocking.
 The episode probably occurred in the early 1890s, when Woolf spent each summer in nearby St Ives.

 Logan Rock is described in R.M.
 Ballantyne's Deep Down.

 Inglis Gundry wrote an opera called The Logan Rock which was premiered at the Minack Theatre in 1956 with Edith Coates singing and Marcus Dods conducting.

-"Observer", a letter writer to the Cornishman in 1879, uses the ″venerable belief of our fore-fathers″ who believed in the St Levan witches riding over the Logan Rock, to dispel the contemporary belief, that electric light (which was being introduced to Penzance) was dangerous.
+"Observer", a letter writer to the Cornishman in 1879, uses the "venerable belief of our fore-fathers" who believed in the St Levan witches riding over the Logan Rock, to dispel the contemporary belief, that electric light (which was being introduced to Penzance) was dangerous.

+The 1997 album Richard D. James Album by Aphex Twin (who was raised in Cornwall) includes a track called "Logan Rock Witch".